 “Hunting is a really fun experience.
 It’s okay if you’re nervous at first, just give it a go,” said Matthew

 “I can’t express my appreciation enough for the volunteers and staff.
 As a parent, they were patient with us, educational, and always put safety as a top priority.
-I wish everybody knew about the Federation’s Hunting and Fishing Academy,” added David.
+I wish everybody knew about the Federation’s Hunting and Fishing Academy.”David Land, Hunting and Fishing Academy Participant

 This year, Hunting and Fishing Academy will be opening more opportunities for adults themselves to learn the art of hunting and fishing—no children required.